tobeva/tobeva.com/content/about/_index.md

 We are a small consulting and contracting company specializing in cloud data pipelines, high performance systems and computer graphics.
-We have experience in many industries include CAD Software and Haptics, Autonomous Vehicles, Neuroscience Imaging and Analysis, Simulations, Videogames and more.
+We have experience in many industries include Autonomous Vehicles, CAD, Neuroscience, Military Simulations and Videogames.

-We offer consulting such as appraising the health and design of a existing code base, evaluating performance issues, or advice selecting a technology stack.
-We offer consulting including the design and development of new software or enhancement of existing software.
-We can track down difficult bugs.
+We offer consulting services such as the analysis of architecture and code quality, build automation and continuous integration, automated testing, quantifying and fixing performance issues, tracking down difficult bugs.
+The final product can be as simple as a writeup or report, or we can implement the solution for you.

 We primarily work in C/C++, Python and Javascript but are interested in getting into Go and Rust development and could come up to speed quickly.